CMDT/awesome-ai-foundry/readme.md

 - 🎬 [Use of Contrast](https://www.youtube.com/watch?v=60KiAXbkrl0) (Cole Knafflic talks about the use of contrast in good data vis design)
 - 🎬 [How to Declutter](https://www.youtube.com/watch?v=X79o46W5plI) (Cole Knafflic talks about how to declutter in good data vis design)

+[^1]: This work is a direct result of working on the ERDF Greater Manchester AI Foundry which is part funded by the European Regional Development Fund.